getdave/grunt-deployments/README.md

 ## Contributing

 Contributions to this plugin are most welcome.
+Pull requests are preferred but input on open Issues is also most agreeable!

 This is very much a Alpha release and so if you find a problem please consider raising a pull request or creating a Issue which describes the problem you are having and proposes a solution.

+### Branches and merge strategy
+All pull requests should merged into the `develop` branch. __Please do not merge into the `master` branch__.

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).